Whimple Victory Hall

 The hall was established in 1920 to commemorate victory in the First World War and is based on an old First World War building.
 It comprises an entrance hallway with ladies and gents toilets and a disabled toilet, a main hall with stage, a second room which has two adjacent toilets, a committee room and a kitchen.

 The second room is known as the billiard room.
-Its main use is shared between the Under 5s (preschool and mother and toddler group) and the over 60s.
+It's main use is shared between the Under 5's (preschool) and the over 60's.
 There is also occasional use for band practice, rehearsals and for meetings.
 The use of this room is significantly restricted by the presence of a full size billiard table.

 The committee room is situated between the main hall and the kitchen.
 It is used for parish council and other meetings.
 The door to the main hall is not soundproof and this significantly limits the use of the committee room when the school, or any other relatively noisy hirer, is using the main hall.